SAP/ai-sdk-js/packages/orchestration/README.md

 - **Content filtering** lets you restrict the type of content sent to or received from a generative AI model.

 To interact with generative AI models compatible with the orchestration service, use the orchestration client.
-More details about orchestration are available [here](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/orchestration-workflow).
+Find more details about orchestration [here](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/orchestration-workflow).

 To utilize orchestration capabilities, you need to create a deployment.
 Once the deployment is complete, you'll have a `deploymentUrl` to access the orchestration service.